joseeneas/RB_Module_14_belly-button-challenge/README.md

 operational taxonomic units, or OTUs, in the study) were present in more than 70% of people, while the rest were relatively rare.

+To test the application, please go to: https://joseeneas.github.io/belly-button-challenge/

 ## Preparation steps

 - Create a new repository for this project called belly-button-challenge .